 We come to the fourteenth chapter again in our study of 1 Corinthians.
-We have been studying the book for many, many, many months now, and we are in what has to be the most difficult chapter of the book, if not the most difficult chapter in the Bible in many ways; and I want to begin by saying that I do not approach this text with any ulterior motive, but rather to try the best I can to understand what it is saying.
-I am not attempting to make it a message to speak against the current Charismatic movement as we have been discussing it in the last few months, but rather to simply teach you what the text is saying.
+We have been studying the book for many, many, many months now, and we are in what has to be the most difficult chapter of the book, if not the most difficult chapter in the Bible in many ways; and I want to speak to you very carefully this morning to give you as clear an understanding of the difficulties of the text as I possibly can.
+I want to begin by saying that I do not approach this text with any ulterior motive, but rather to try the best I can to understand what it is saying.
+I am not attempting to make it a message that speaks against the current Charismatic Movement, as we have been discussing it in the last few months, but rather to simply teach you what the text is saying.
 We will draw some application as we go.

-And I want to emphasize again that I know it’s difficult for some folks, because we have been talking about this subject so much, recently, to hold in their minds the fact that I am not personally attacking individuals who believe as the Charismatics believe, but rather, I am endeavoring as…as best as I possibly can to give a clear understanding of the things that are in the Word of God that speak to this particular phenomena going on today.
+And I want to emphasize again that I know it’s difficult for some folks, because we have been talking about this subject so much recently to hold in their minds the fact that I am not personally attacking individuals who believe as the Charismatics believe, but rather, I am endeavoring as the best I possibly can to give a clear understanding of the things that are in the Word of God that speak to this particular phenomena going on today.
 And so it is from the Word of God that I speak, endeavoring to understand God’s truth, rather than some counter-attack against some who would have attacked me at this point.
 I have no ulterior motive other than the motive that you would understand the truth of the Word of God.
-And with that in mind, we want to go again to the 14th chapter.
+And with that in mind, we want to go again to the fourteenth chapter.

-Now, as I remember, this chapter brings us to the issue of tongues in the Corinthian church.
+Now as we remember, this chapter brings us to the issue of tongues in the Corinthian church.
 Paul deals here with another manifestation of Corinthian carnality.
 As we have seen in past studies, the true biblical presentation of the gift of languages, or tongues as it’s called, can be seen in Acts chapter 2, where you see in Acts 2 that it is a known language.
 The people heard it spoken in their own languages.
-That is the true gift of tongues, the ability to speak a foreign language, a language unknown to the speaker.
-He has given them the miraculous ability to speak that language in order that he might communicate the truth of God in the language of someone present.
+That is the true gift of tongues: the ability to speak a foreign language, a language unknown to the speaker.
+He has given a miraculous ability to speak that language in order that He might communicate the truth of God in the language of someone present.

-It also acted as a sign, by virtue of its miraculous element, that is the fact that someone who didn’t know the language spoke it, it acted as a sign that that God was present, and it authenticated the message that was being proclaimed.
-We’ve learned that these were genuine languages understood by Jews visiting from many lands for the feasts in Jerusalem, as it occurred in Acts 2.
-This was then…and this is important for you to remember, an intelligible expression of the wonderful works of God in their own languages.
-And you’ll find that as you look at the second chapter of Acts.
+It also acted as a sign, by virtue of its miraculous element – that is the fact that someone who didn’t know the language spoke it – it acted as a sign that that God was present, and it authenticated the message that was being proclaimed.
+We’ve learned that these were genuine languages understood by Jews visiting from many lands for the Feasts in Jerusalem, as it occurred in Acts 2.
+This was then – and this is important for you to remember – an intelligible expression of the wonderful works of God in their own languages; and you’ll find that as you look at the second chapter of Acts.

-The confusion comes because the Corinthians had corrupted this very simple and clear gift by misusing it and, secondly, by mixing with it the heathen concept of speaking in the ecstatic gibberish which was so common to their culture.
+The confusion comes because the Corinthians had corrupted this very simple and clear gift by misusing it, and secondly, by mixing with it the heathen concept of speaking in the ecstatic gibberish which was so common to their culture.
 It was relatively easy for Satan to counterfeit the reality because of this cultural, pagan ecstasy that was common to the Corinthian times.
 But keep in mind that the true gift was uniquely of God, living languages to be understood by the people who were present when they were used.

 On the other hand, ecstatic speech was much different.
 It was based on heathen superstition, ecstasy, eroticism, and sensualism, as we saw last time.
-It was speaking in a jargon unknown to anyone, supposedly believed to be the language of a god.
-And they said that when you are speaking in that gibberish, you are having private communion with your god.
+It was speaking in a jargon unknown to anyone, supposedly believed to be the language of a god; and they said that when you are speaking in that gibberish, you are having private communion with your god.
 Its meaning was never known to the devotee who spoke, because he didn’t understand what he was saying.
 It was never known to the people who might have heard, because they had no idea what he was saying.
 And so Paul says they speak mysteries.
 They speak some kind of sacred secrets with their god.

 Alexander Hay says, “These believers, in their heathen days, had believed that when they spoke in a tongue not understood by men, not even by the worshiper, they were speaking secrets or mysteries with their god.
 They believed it was their spirit speaking.
 The benefit was received by the worshiper alone; no one else understood.
 The worshiper profited through the ecstasy of feeling aroused and the sense that he was really participating with the spirits in the inner circle.
 He had no thought for the building up of the other worshipers.
 Paul contrasts this selfish objective with the Christian objective.
 The purpose of the manifestations of God’s Spirit is that the whole congregation be edified.”
 End quote.
 And that’s a summary of what we said last time.

 The purpose of true gifts is for others, never yourself.
 The whole body is to be built up.
-In chapter 12 of 1 Corinthians in verse 7, “the manifestation of the Spirit is given,” really, it says, “to profit all.”
-For the profit of all, for the benefit of all.
-And the gift of languages was for manifesting the truth of God to others; it was for speaking the truth of God in a language that an unbeliever would hear, and he would say, “My, this is amazing.
+In chapter 12 of 1 Corinthians in verse 7, “the manifestation of the Spirit is given” – really it says – “to profit all, for the profit of all, for the benefit of all.”
+And the gift of languages was for manifesting the truth of God to others.
+It was for speaking the truth of God in a language that an unbeliever would hear, and he would say, “My, this is amazing.
 That person doesn’t know my language, and yet he speaks it.
 God must be speaking through him.”
-And then, when the person went on to give the gospel, or to speak the truth, as Peter did on the Day of Pentecost, there would be belief in their heart because they had seen that God was speaking by virtue of the wonders that attended the message.
+And then when the person went on to give the gospel or to speak the truth, as Peter did on the day of Pentecost, there would be belief in their heart, because they had seen that God was speaking by virtue of the wonders that attended the message.

 So there is no reason to justify the selfish use of tongues as if it is some new, special gift.
-In fact, for…and I want you to hear this.
+In fact, for – and I want you to hear this.
 In fact, I think for us to say that what the Corinthians had was a true gift being truly exercised is to counter-argue against the most basic truth of spirituality.
 The Corinthian church could never have been manifesting a true gift in the state in which they existed.

+I’ll put it this way.
+Can a group of Christians who are worldly, divisive, opinionated, cliquish, carnal, fleshly, envious, strife-ridden, argumentative, puffed up, self-glorying, smug, immoral, compromising with sin, defrauding each other, fornicating, depriving in marriage, offending weaker Christians, lusting after evil things, idolatrous, fellowshipping with demons, insubordinate, gluttonous, drunken, selfish toward the poor, desecrating the Lord’s Table be expressing a true gift of the Holy Spirit?
 Well, the answer is obvious.
 It would defy every single principle of spirituality if that were true.
 A believer either walks in the flesh or he walks in the Spirit.
-There is no argument about what the Corinthians were doing.
-They were walking in the flesh.
+There is no argument about what the Corinthians were doing; they were walking in the flesh.
 And if you have a problem with that, read the third chapter, or read any chapter, for that matter.
 And when you are walking in the flesh, you are not manifesting a true gift in the true power of the Holy Spirit.
 That is a conundrum.
 That can’t happen.